Conservative Christians Outraged by UN's Vote to Evacuate West Bank

 Not everyone was ready to go on record.

-But two were – former Congresswoman Michele Bachmann and Frank Gaffney, a former Pentagon official.
+But two were – former Rep. Michele Bachmann, R-Minn., and Frank Gaffney, a former Pentagon official.

 Bachmann previously served on the House Intelligence Committee and is now the Dean of the Robertson School of Government at Regent University in Virginia Beach, one of the preeminent Christian universities in the world.